-Hamilton Stone is a group of independent and committed thinkers and doers, with years of experience in offering advice, strategic thinking, analysis, writing, and stakeholder engagement.
+Hamilton Stone is a group of independent and committed professionals, with years of experience in offering advice, strategic thinking, analysis and stakeholder engagement.

 Our consultancy offers tailored services to meet your needs.
 We're agile, flexible and make you our priority.
 In a market that’s dominated by large, multinational players – where your project is one of hundreds – we offer a more personalised service.
 When we work with you, we immerse ourselves in your project.